 We are the parent company of the Morris Group (Group).
 The Group has over 690 employees based in the United Kingdom and through our subsidiary Morris Site Machinery Limited we trade globally.

-Our business is organised into trading subsidiaries, Morris & Company Limited (Company number 0185693) which is a property owner, developer and provides professional services to other members of the Group, Morris Property Limited (Company number 3033776) which carries out construction activities, Morris Care Limited (Company number 1898554) which owns and operates nursing homes and Morris Site Machinery Limited (Company number 1063091) which manufactures and distributes site machinery and Marrington Escapes Limited (Company number 06796208) which operates holiday lettings in Shropshire and Powys.
+Our business is organised into trading subsidiaries, Morris & Company Limited (Company number 0185693) which is a property owner, developer and provides professional services to other members of the Group, Morris Property Limited (Company number 3033776) which carries out construction activities, Morris Care Limited (Company number 1898554) which owns and operates nursing homes, Morris Site Machinery Limited (Company number 1063091) which manufactures and distributes site machinery and Marrington Escapes Limited (Company number 06796208) which operates holiday lettings in Shropshire and Powys.

 Our Supply Chains

 Our supply chains include manufacturers and distributors of building products, engineering products, medicines and products used in our Care Homes.
 We purchase complete products from overseas for use and distribution together with component parts for the products manufactured by Morris Site Machinery Limited.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems to ensure slavery and human trafficking is not taking place anywhere in our supply chains.